Sunday, December 21, 2008

 Created January 15 - February 24, 2008, #142.

 This is my first figure painting in four years.
 I have to admit that it was somewhat of a struggle.
-I usually paint hard surfaces and inanimate objects, here I'm dealing with fabrics and flesh tones.
+I usually paint hard surfaces and inanimate objects.
+Here, I'm dealing with fabrics and flesh tones.
 The faces became tedious to the extreme.
 I'd thought that I might never get them right.
 It turned out to be a grand exercise of patience.
 At 5 weeks, it's time to call it a wrap.

-Featured in this slice of life with Jean-Luc are his two other cousins on my wife side of the family.
+Featured in this slice of life with my son Jean-Luc are his two other cousins on my wife side of the family.
 Isabelle lives in the province of Québec while Céline lives in northern New Brunswick.
 Gabrielle, the model in "La Balançoire" is Isabelle's sister.
 The photo study for this painting was taken 3 summers ago, when they were 12, 10 & 7.
 They have grown so much since then.
 They always get to spend a week together during the summer vacations.

 ---------